Membership

 2. I don’t know how long I will be working on genealogy for.
 Can I unsubscribe when I finish?

 Of course!
 This is a monthly membership, and you may unsubscribe at anytime.
-If you are looking to unsubscribe, you cancel the subscription via your own PayPal account.
+If you are looking to unsubscribe, you cancel the subscription via your own PayPal account or email us at [email protected].
 See more information on how to do so here.
 And if you’d like to come back at anytime in the future, we’d love to have you.
 We have many members who take a break and come back later, depending on when they are focusing on their German research!

 3. What are the vital record reference guides?